 An active placement is a serving placement that can export tags for ad assignments.
 Placements with this state are always visible in your campaign.

 An inactive placement is a deactivated placement that is no longer serving.
+Inactivating a placement doesn't stop the impression from serving in the following conditions:

 An archived placement is a placement that can no longer serve.
 Clicking the placement link enables you to review the placement details.